Do you want your organisation to appeal to a wider audience?

 How is it taught?

 Accessibility Across the Board will be taught by industry professionals through case studies, practical workshops and peer discussion.
+The course is led by Charlie Little, Access Consultant at Matchbox Cine.

 The course will run across two online sessions delivered on Zoom and one in person event held at Midlands Art Centre (MAC) in Birmingham.